klapvogn/My_limnoria-plugin/Spotify/README.md

 Then youy need to fill out your `spotify_credentials.json` with the content from above `client_id` `client_secret` and `refresh_token`

 `refresh_token` is what you get from step 2

+when you have done all the above, you can reload the bot.
+But I would recommend you to restart your bot.

+Now you should be able to do: `+playing` (+) depending on your config